-As of 2023 the Government has introduced, 5-15 hours a week of free kinder for 3-year olds.
-Glen Iris Childcare and Kindergarten is able to offer both 3- and 4-year old's 15 hours per week, per child, receiving the full \$2,000 per year, paid into the family account on a weekly or fortnightly basis (which works out to be \$50 per week).
+In 2024 the Government will be paying 5-15 hours a week of free kinder for 3-year olds.
+Glen Iris Childcare and Kindergarten is able to offer both 3- and 4-year old's 15 hours per week, per child, receiving the full \$2,050 per year, paid into the family account on a weekly or fortnightly basis (which works out to be \$50 per week).
 (During school terms only and only for families not attending another Kindergarten).